1932 United States presidential election: Campaign

 Hoover addresses a large crowd in his 1932 campaign.

 After making an airplane trip to the Democratic convention, Roosevelt accepted the nomination in person.
 In his speech, he stated, "ours must be a party of liberal thought, of planned action, of the enlightened international outlook, and of the greatest good to the greatest number of our citizens."
 Roosevelt's trip to Chicago was the first of several successful, precedent-making moves designed to make him appear to be the candidate of change in the election.
 Large crowds greeted Roosevelt as he traveled around the nation; his campaign song "Happy Days Are Here Again" became one of the most popular in American political history – and, indeed, the unofficial anthem of the Democratic Party.
 Democratic leaders in the eastern United States supported having Roosevelt conduct a front porch campaign, but Roosevelt and the leaders in the western United States instead supported an active campaign.
 Roosevelt gave twenty-seven major speeches during the campaign while Hoover initially planned on giving three major speeches during the campaign, but it was later increased to ten and Hoover traveled over 10,000 miles.

-Simeon D. Fess, who had become chair of the Republican National Committee with Hoover's support, resigned from his position and was replaced by Everett Sanders with Hoover's support.
+Simeon D. Fess, who had become chair of the Republican National Committee with Hoover's support, resigned from his position and was replaced by Everett Sanders also with Hoover's support.
 Raskob, who became the chair of the Democratic National Convention with Smith's support, was replaced by Farley.
 Campaign expenditures for both parties fell from the 1928 election to the 1932 election.
 The combined expenditures of both national committees would be $5,146,027 which was less than $0.13 per voter.
 This was the lowest amount spent per voter since the 1912 election with most elections costing around $0.19–0.20 per voter and the 1924 presidential election costing $0.15 per voter.

-Both parties spent large amounts on radio campaigns with 17–18% of Democratic and over 20% of the Republican national committees spending being towards radio.
+After seeing the value of radio in 1920s elections both parties spent large amounts on broadcasts, with 17–18% of Democratic and over 20% of the Republican national committees spending being towards radio.
 During the 1928 election the Republicans paid $420,000 to radio companies and increased their spending to $437,000 during the 1932 election.
-The Democrats reduced their spending with their amount falling from $550,000 during the 1928 election to $343,415 during the 1932 election.
+The Democrats reduced their spending with their amount falling from $550,000 during the 1928 election to $343,415 during the 1932 election, because of fewer funds; the party only purchased 52 hours of airtime, fewer than in 1928, while Republicans bought 73 hours versus 43 hours in 1928.